datacamp-content-public/R-Epi/chapter3.md

 xp: 50
 ```

 [Electroencephalography](https://en.wikipedia.org/wiki/Electroencephalography) is an electrophysiological monitoring method to record electrical activity of the brain.
 The human body transfers information by neurons.
-This cells emitting singals via changes of electrochemical potentials.
+This cells emitting signals via changes of electrochemical potentials.
 Invivo normally a single neuronal activity can't detected.
 But in thought process mostly hundreds of cells are involved, why we can measure electrical potentials on the scalp.

-The signals measured in milli volts (mv) and need some simple pre-processing to obtain information.
+The signals are measured in milli volts (mV) and need some simple pre-processing to obtain information.
 At the end of this part we can compare $\alpha$-, $\beta$- and $\delta$-bands.

 $\alpha$-waves (8-13 Hz):
 - relaxed and awake, but closed eyes